NURS 1000 Introduction to Nursing 1 Credit

 NURS 4497 Community Health Nursing 3 Credits

 This practicum experience focuses on application of skills and exploration of leadership roles within healthcare settings.
 A leadership or management preceptorship will be used to facilitate student application of course content.
 This practicum is individualized and negotiated between the student, preceptor, and nursing faculty.
-This course is offered at GHC through D2L.

-Prerequisite(s): Any remaining Area A-F should be taken prior to or concurrently with NURS 4497, NURS 3197, NURS 3297, NURS 3397, NURS 4597, and HSCI 3501.
+Prerequisite(s): Any remaining IMPACTS or Field of Study courses should be taken prior to or concurrently with NURS 4497, NURS 3197, NURS 3297, NURS 3397, NURS 4597, and HSCI 3501.

 NURS 4597 Leadership and Management 3 Credits

 This course introduces the leadership roles and management functions of professional registered nurses within the structure of an organization.
 The management process provides the foundational structure for the courses, while the theoretical framework for this course is established through exploration of leadership styles, organizational theory, and management theory.
 Quality assurance and the provision of evidence-based, patient- centered care and collaborative relationships are emphasized.
 The impact of political and legislative processes, the integration of informatics, and the legal and ethical issues in management are also discussed.
-This course is offered through eMajor and the USG RN-BSN Consortium.

 Prerequisite(s): Admission to the RN-BSN Program.